-The stage of your business and factors unique to your product or service will determine whether you should keep certain marketing tasks in-house or have them outsourced.
+The stage of your business and factors unique to your product or service will determine whether you should keep digital marketing tasks in-house or have them outsourced.
 Not wanting to relinquish control is understandable.
 And in many cases, there are strong arguments for keeping marketing in-house, but the same goes for outsourcing.
 In this article, we’ll break down these scenarios and give you a playbook for marketing operations at all stages of your business.

 Startup (Revenue less than $250k)